ThomasShih/nestjs-graphql/README.md

     - I believe improvements can also be made on the official nestjs graphql starter guide on how resolvers should be set up.
 - I believe that the Doug Martin Github nestjs-query documentation should be removed/updated from the assignment, it's no longer compatible with the newest versions of nestjs and is a stale repo.
 - I would love to provide good, semantic, and descriptive error messages upon validation errors from the validation pipes of mutations, however I haven't been able to find documentation on how to do that.

-## TODOs Backend:
-- Figure out a way to make the class validator rejections return a semantic error response